NSC – Senior Director for International Economics and Competitiveness

 Serves on the White House National Security Council (NSC).

-Peter Harrell has been named Senior Director for International Economics and Competitiveness on the White House National Security Council (NSC) staff for the Biden administration.
+Christina Segal-Knowles is the Senior Director for International Economics and Competitiveness on the White House National Security Council.

 Past statements on development, diplomacy, and U.S. global leadership: